el3um4s/strani-anelli-blog/_posts/2021/2021-12-15-7-ways-to-code-rock-paper-scissors-in-javascript/2021-12-15-7-ways-to-code-rock-paper-scissors-in-javascript.md

 };
 ```

-I think it's possible to go a step further and simplify the code.
+I think it's possible to go a step further and make the code easier.
 I find a code all the more readable when it avoids the use of conditions.
-Even only from a visual point of view I prefer to simplify.
-And divide the code into smaller pieces.
+Even only from a visual point of view I prefer to simplify and split the code into smaller pieces.

 ### Code Rock Paper Scissor with `ifVal()`